 Complexity breeds execution challenges: #Project #management and execution remains a challenge with traditional companies.
 Changes require a suitable platform for all the necessary applications and functions an organization requires.
 Right from designing and implementing infrastructure to its management, complexities make it imperative that executioner has the in-house domain expertise to be available.
 Hence very often, upskilling the core team within the company becomes a must.

 Moreover, traditional organizations generally do not have a vigorous adoption programme when they start a shift to technology services.

 Also, there is no standardization of services.
-Each environment is different to another environment.
-Therefore, the vendor requires deep understanding of complexities.
+Each environment is different from another environment.
+Therefore, the vendor requires a deep understanding of complexities.
 Hence, sometimes, it may be difficult to find vendors with the right mix of operational and development skills to service the infrastructure.

 Thus, it is imperative to work with an experienced partner.